 “I was completely enchanted by the Swedish lore and atmosphere.
 This storyline creates a sense of mystery and intrigue and evokes mood and expectation fused with themes of birth, death, history, religion, and war.
 This is a classic tale and each character is brilliantly written so that they remind us of the eminent frailties of human nature.”

 Lori Shriver, Lori’s Book Loft

-“This is a historical fiction memoir with a bite, as the story draws you in, and draws you on.
-The author cleverly draws the power of society to make people conform, the conflict between tradition and change, and the hidden lives lived out in full view.”
+“This is a historical fiction memoir with a bite, as the story draws you in, and draws you on.”

 Sam Law, It’s Good to Read

 “No spoilers here, except to say about the ending—powerful, searing, magnificent really.”